 In this context, attention should be called to the important role played by the Appointments and Remuneration Committee in fostering diversity on the Board of Directors.
-As provided in Article 24 of the Articles of Association and Article 18 of the Board of Directors Regulations, that committee is charged with setting a target number for women, evaluating the competencies, knowledge and experience needed on the Board, submitting to the Board proposals for the appointment of independent directors, reporting on the proposals for appointment of other directors, amongst other responsibilities.
-And Article 15 of the Board of Directors Regulations stipulates that the Audit Committee members will be appointed taking into account their knowledge and experience in accounting, auditing or risk management matters.
+As provided in Article 24 of the Articles of Association and Article 18 of the Board of Directors Regulations, that committee is charged with setting a target number

-The Board of Directors of Red Eléctrica Corporación, S.A., under the provisions of Article 18.4 j] of the Board Regulations, years ago assumed the commitment to comply with the recommendations established regarding equality and, therefore, through the Appointments and Remuneration Committee imposed the obligation to prepare an annual report on gender diversity and equality policy to be submitted to the Board for its approval.
+The Board of Directors of Red Eléctrica Corporación, S.A., under the provisions of Article 18.4 j) of the Board Regulations, years ago assumed the commitment to comply with the recommendations established regarding equality and, therefore, through the Appointments and Remuneration Committee imposed the obligation to prepare an annual report on gender diversity and equality policy to be submitted to the Board for its approval.
 Said report reflects the Company's concern for diversity and equality.
 Accordingly, for some years now measures are analysed and adopted to achieve the right balance within the Board of Directors and throughout the entire organisation.